-Oral reproduction studies have been performed in rabbits and rats at doses up to 300 mg/kg/day (12x to 23x the MRHD, in rabbits and rats, respectively, based on BSA) and have revealed no evidence of impaired fertility or harm to the fetus due to terbinafine.
+Oral reproduction studies have been performed in rabbits and rats at doses up to 300 mg/kg/day [12x to 23x the maximum recommended human dose (MRHD), in rabbits and rats, respectively, based on body surface area (BSA) comparisons and have revealed no evidence of impaired fertility or harm to the fetus due to terbinafine.

 After oral administration, terbinafine is present in breast milk of nursing mothers.
 The ratio of terbinafine in milk to plasma is 7:1.
-Treatment with Lamisil (terbinafine) is not recommended in nursing mothers.
+Treatment with Lamisil Tablets is not recommended in women who are nursing.

-The safety and efficacy of Lamisil (terbinafine) Tablets have not been established in pediatric patients with onychomycosis.
+The safety and efficacy of Lamisil Tablets have not been established in pediatric patients with onychomycosis.

 Additional Lamisil Information

 Now you can gain knowledge and insight about a drug treatment with Patient Discussions.

 Report Problems to the Food and Drug Administration

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit the FDA MedWatch website or call 1-800-FDA-1088.